 Accept and start the installation process.

-NOTE: CentOS or fedora may experience error in this particular portion of installation.
-This is because the installer requires reboot of the entire system to remove the default drivers.
+NOTE: CentOS or fedora may experience errors in this particular portion of the installation.
+This is because the installer requires a reboot of the entire system to remove the default drivers.
 Please make sure to reboot the machine and then run this portion.

 Once the installation is completed, a summary of the installation will be displayed as below: